Vitthal98/High-Dimensional-Data-and-Gradient-Descent/README.md

 This project was completed in partial fulfilment of the course FOUNDATIONS OF DATA SCIENCE (CS F320) offered during Second Semester 2019-20 at BITS Pilani, Pilani Campus.

-The aim of this project was to analyse high dimensional data by identifying and techniques to
+The aim of this project was to analyse high dimensional data (HDD) by identifying and implementing techniques to mitigate the problems occuring with HDD.
+The subsequent part of the project dealt with common issues with Gradient Descent and ways to overcome those issues.

-## What are Multivariate Time Series (MVTS)?
+## Curse of dimensionality

 In this project we first looked at various problems related to high dimensional data which include:
 #### 1. sparsity of data